PLA Unit 61486: Operations

 They primarily have done their work through a technique known as spear-phishing, also known as Remote Access Tools (RAT), targeting members of industries noted above, specifically members that had played golf as major targets in their operations.
 They would use emails that had PDF and word documents that detailed information related to conferences, from there the Remote Access Tool would be installed allowing for the victims computer to be accessed.
 An example of this operation can be seen when an email brochure that appeared to be for a yoga studio in Toulouse would steal the personal information of the person who opened the email.
 From Crowdstrike's report, they claim that the Unit 61486 used the Adobe Reader and Microsoft office as the vessels for the malware.
 According to Crowdstrike, the attack on the Canadian National Research Council in 2014 could also be attributed to Unit 61486.
 Crowdstrike's Chief Technology Officer Dmitri Alperovitch would say that the attack was similar to ones that had been conducted by Unit 61486 in the past, claiming "It certainly looks like one of the actors we track out of China that we’ve seen going after aircraft manufacturers in the past,".
 However, Canada has only stated the attack was done by state actors working for China, saying "a highly sophisticated Chinese state-sponsored actor" had been responsible for the attack.
 Their statement did not directly attribute it to Unit 61486.

 In response to these allegations, Ministry of Foreign Affairs of the People's Republic of China would demand that Canada stop making these claims.
-Foreign ministry spokesman Qin Gang saying that they did not have any evidence to back this claim and this accusation was unjustified provocation.
+Foreign ministry spokesman Qin Gang said that they did not have any evidence to back this claim and this accusation was unjustified provocation.